triorph-emacs/2020-AOC-rust/README.md

 Have actually added tests for the parser and using the advent of code examples.

+### Day 4.

+A little bit of error handling (but mostly panic around the input data).
+Lots of tests.

+This is where I've first delved into using enums more instead of trying Pythonic ways of doing things.

 ### Day 13. b.

 Saw a novel approach to calculating this that I just wanted to try, even though I hadn't done the in betweens.